f5devcentral/f5-bd-openshift-virt-migration/bigip-vsphere-networking/README.md

 The VM optimization settings are are inspired by https://docs.openshift.com/container-platform/4.16/virt/vm_networking/virt-using-dpdk-with-sriov.html

-There are additional optimization settings in Kubelet.
+For platform optimization, I have used additional optimization settings in Kubelet besides the ones indicated in the link above.
+Yet to try is the use full-pcpus-only=true.